AlexandreHiroyuki/ThingsBoardDeviceEmulator/readme.md

 ### Random Activation Generator

-Outputs radomly if the device is activated or not.
+Outputs randomly if the device is activated or not.

-It's possible to set a minimum activation time and a maximum inactive time.
+It's possible to set a minimum and a maximum inactive time.

 ```
 randomActivationGenerator(min: number = 0, max: number = 3)